"I feel so fortunate to be able to benefit from such an exceptional program that’s right here in Nebraska. I’m here today because of them."

 Taking Back Life

 One of these bags contain Nessie Swedlund’s stem cells.
 In March of 2008, Swedlund was diagnosed with multiple myeloma, a cancer of the plasma in the bone marrow.
-Less than a year later, she received a life-saving stem cell transplant at The Nebraska Medical Center.
+Less than a year later, she received a life-saving stem cell transplant at Nebraska Medicine.
 During the stem cell procurement process, extra stem cells were collected and frozen and now serve as a back-up for Swedlund in case her cancer cell percentage should increase.
 In this cryopreserved state, cellular products, such as stem cells, can remain stable for a minimum of 10 years, and probably longer.

 While Swedlund knows that there is no cure for multiple myeloma, she takes comfort in knowing that she is receiving care at one of the leading medical centers in the country for multiple myeloma and stem cell transplantation.
 She is also comforted by the fact that she has another dose of her own stem cells frozen and carefully preserved in the region’s only biologics production facility should she need a second transplant.